Obesity Advocacy Targets: Food Focus Forum 2019

 PHAIWA on Today Tonight on Surviving ‘Pester Power’

-PHAIWA’S Dr Mel Stoneham recently spoke to Channel 7’s Today Tonight with tips for parents on how to survive ‘pester power’ in supermarkets.
+PHAIWA’S Dr Mel Stoneham spoke to Channel 7’s Today Tonight with tips for parents on how to survive ‘pester power’ in supermarkets.

 See the clip here.

-We have done the maths and worked out the cost of a McDonald’s meal for a family of 6 compared to the price of a home cooked meal.
+We have done the math and worked out the cost of a McDonald’s meal for a family of 6 compared to the price of a home cooked meal.
 See the results for yourself in the link below.

 Healthy Choices in Health Care Facilities